mastodon-sc/mastodon-ctc/README.md

 1. Click menus: 'Help' -> 'Update...'
 1. Click 'Manage update sites' in the opened 'ImageJ Updater' dialog
 1. Mark the 'Mastodon' and 'CellTrackingChallenge' checkboxes
-1. Click 'Close' to close the dialog
+1. Click 'Apply and Close' to close the dialog
+1. Click "Apply" to finish the Updater, and restart Fiji

 License